agsb/f2u/README.md

 But my choice for design is a small AVR Atmega8, a complete RISC MCU with harvard memory architeture, 4k words (16-bits) program flash memory, 1k bytes (8-bits) static ram memory, 512 bytes of EEPROM,  memory-mapped I/O, one UART, one SPI, one I2C, with 32 (R0 to R31) 8 bits registers, with some that could be used as eight (R16 to R31) 16 bits registers.

-UPDATE: will change from ATMEGA8 to ATMEGA328 if need of more flash for instructions (4k words to 16k words) and SRAM memory, not yet
+UPDATE: changed from ATMEGA8 to ATMEGA328, for more flash for instructions and SRAM memory.

 ## A challenge.